 60 words

 Achieve your academic goals with your Doctor of Psychology, Clinical Specialization, at University of the Rockies.
 In this program, you are exposed to a broad range of therapeutic approaches and techniques.
 The program does not follow a singular theoretical model of therapy, but allows you to gain knowledge and skills across therapeutic approaches.
-You will complete coursework in psychological foundations, psychopathology, assessment, interventions, consultation,.
+You will complete coursework in psychological foundations, psychopathology, assessment, interventions, and consultation.

 30 words